-There are many more components that can be added; truly, the potential is enormous.
+There are many more components that can be added; indeed, the potential is enormous.

-The definition of a silkscreen is in itself an amazing fact to know.
+The definition of silkscreen is, in itself, a remarkable fact to know.
 Can you remember those white etchings that you notice on the PCB solder mask?
-Yes, that’s what we refer to as a silkscreen.
+Yes, that's what we refer to as a silkscreen.
 It is used to identify which particular component we have, and it also contains some other PCB information.
-Texts and associated information are printed using the silkscreen print, and this is the reason for the name.
+Texts and associated information are printed using the silkscreen print, which is the reason for the name.
 However, in recent times, we have seen printing done using digital ink-jet printers.
 Cool, right?